-The Board of Directors of the Company, pursuant to the By-laws of the Company, has fixed the number of directors at fourteen.
+The Board of Directors of the Company, pursuant to the By-laws of the Company, has fixed the number of directors at eleven effective as of the date of the Annual Meeting.
 The directors nominated for election will be elected at the Annual Meeting to serve until the next succeeding Annual Meeting of the Company and until their successors are elected and shall have qualified.
 All of the nominees are currently members of the Board of Directors.
 All nominees, if elected, are expected to serve until the next succeeding Annual Meeting.
 The proxies solicited hereby will be voted FOR the election of the nominees listed herein.